ashish-sharma-india/java-docker-buildspec-sample/README.md

 ### Create External Connection to your Git repository

 1. Create a [DevOps Project](https://docs.oracle.com/en-us/iaas/Content/devops/using/devops_projects.htm) or use and an existing project.
-2. In your DevOps project, create an External Connection to your GitHub repoistory which holds your application.
+2. In your DevOps project, create an External Connection to your GitHub repository which holds your application.
    - Create a Personal Access Token (PAT): https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token
    - In the OCI Console, Go to Identity & Security -> Vault and create a [Vault]( https://docs.oracle.com/en-us/iaas/Content/KeyManagement/Concepts/keyoverview.htm) in compartment of your own choice.
    - Create a Master Key that will be used to encrypt the PATs.